 The final non-amazonian costume we see Diana wear is the cobalt blue evening gown.
 This is the least historically accurate costume of her entire wardrobe.
 It looks like it belongs on Hollywood’s red carpet today instead of 1918.
 Even the gowns worn by other women in the scene are mixture of 1912 (Titanic era) to 1918 styles.
-For a well-to-do audience, they certainly would have been wearing the latest fashions which had long sleeves, a high waist, mid shin to ankle length with layers of sheer fabrics minimally embellished.
+For a well-to-do audience, they certainly would have been wearing the latest fashions which had long sleeves, a high waist, mid-shin to ankle length, minimal embellishment, and with layers of sheer fabrics.
 You can see some hints of Grecian fashion influence designs.
 Here are some examples:

 Shop more Wonder Woman movie inspired clothing and costumes:

 If you need help with your costume please feel free to contact us anytime.